Cancel support for long running PCSC commands

 The main question is how to stop running PCSC commands in the Smartcard IO.

-#1 Updated by Tobias Wich about 6 years ago
+#1 Updated by Tobias Wich over 6 years ago

 - Connect a PACE capable terminal (standard reader)